 Major Initiative - Community Support for Military Families

-Every year in September, the Beaufort Regional Chamber of Commerce hosts the military and their families at Military Appreciation Day.
-The 2014 festival will take place from 11:00 a.m.-3:00 p.m. on Saturday, September 6 at 600 Laurel Bay Road, Beaufort.
-Military Appreciation Day features family-focused events during the day with activities for children along with plenty of food, drink and games.
+Every year, the Beaufort Regional Chamber of Commerce hosts the military and their families at Military Appreciation Day.
+The 2015 festival will take place from 11:00 a.m.-3:00 p.m. on Saturday, August 29 at 600 Laurel Bay Road, Beaufort.
+Military Appreciation Day features family-focused events during the day with activities for children including games, bounce houses, face painting, and entertainment, along with plenty of food and drinks.
 This is a free event for military families and their friends.
 We thank our sponsors who help make it possible.

 The Chamber also has a discount program for the military and their families.
 Click here for details.

 The Beaufort Regional Chamber of Commerce supports state legislation that allows military families to quickly assimilate to South Carolina.
 Examples include reciprocal licensing for certain business licenses and transfer of classes taken at higher education facilities.
 We are proud that through partnership with other military communities in South Carolina, we were able to successful push reciprocal licensing legislation through the General Assembly and have it signed into law by the Governor in 2012.